digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     - the pin ring is sitting central in the square plastic housing
     - the cog on the end of the worm gear is sitting in the teeth for the motor properly
     - the spring on the cog end is sitting on the black plastic **before** the lip in the gear
-    - the pring on the far end is sitting inside the assembly securely
+    - the spring on the far end is sitting inside the assembly securely

     ![Assembled with new gear](./assembly-assembled.jpg)